ChloeConnor/shopping-basket/README.md

 ## Further considerations:

-- Multiple discounts could be applied to the same item
+- Multiple discounts could be applied to the same item, if there were say two discounts on apples

 ## Requirements:
 Write a program driven by unit tests that can price a basket of goods taking into account some special offers.